Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

    The connect command returns the channel ID of the connection.

-8. Run the following target command to list the available targets and to select a target using its ID.
+8. Run the following target command to list the available targets and select a target using its ID.

    .. code::

       xsct% targets

-   The targets are assigned IDs as they are discovered on the JTAG chain, so the IDs can change from session to session.
+   The IDs can change from session to session as the targets are assigned IDs as they are discovered on the JTAG chain.

 9. Download the `versal.tcl` file which will load the `BOOT.BIN`, `rootfs.cpio.gz.uboot`, and `boot.scr` images on the DDR memory of the VCK190 board using the following commands:

    .. code-block::